jjyr/jjyr.github.com/_posts/2020-10-21-Rust-no-std.markdown

 ### Why write this?

-Most rustaceans(include me) start using the std library from our first hello world program.
-Still, in some scenarios, we need to deploy our code to bare-metal environments, and it is also a very import feature of Rust.
-Without the POSIX OS support, we can not use the std library, and it is usually scared peoples, so I write this article to clear the most misunderstanding impressions of Rust no-std.
+Most rustaceans(include me) using the std crate day-to-day since we learned how to write `println!("hello world")`.
+But it is still a very important feature of Rust: to deploy our code to bare-metal environments.
+Without OS support, we can not use the std crate, and it is usually scared peoples, so I write this article to clear the most misunderstanding impressions on Rust no-std.

 ### What is Rust no-std?